Pitch (baseball): Breaking balls

-Offspeed
+Changeup

 Offspeed pitches are usually thrown to look like a fastball, but arrive much slower to the plate.
 Its reduced speed coupled with its deceptive delivery is meant to confuse the batter's timing.
-Typically, it is thrown with the same pitching motion the same as a fastball but further back in the hand, which makes it release from the hand slower while retaining the appearance of a fastball.
+Typically, it is thrown with the same pitching motion as a fastball but further back in the hand, which makes it release from the hand slower while retaining the appearance of a fastball.
 A changeup is generally thrown 8–15 miles per hour (13–24 km per hour) slower than a fastball.

 If thrown correctly, an offspeed pitch will confuse the batter, because the human eye cannot discern that the ball is coming significantly slower until it is around 30 feet from the plate.
 For example, a batter swings at the ball as if it was a 90 mph fastball, but it is coming at 75 mph which means he is swinging too early to hit the ball well.
 The most common offspeed pitches are: